ImGroovin/SLY-Bookie/README.md

 SLY Bookie is a system to help teams keep track of contributions towards a crafting project.
 A Crafter selects the desired end product, contributors contribute to the project, and revenue is calculated and distributed based on contributions.

 ## How It Works
+Install the tool using a Userscript manager such as Tampermonkey.

+Once installed, access the tool by navigating to the Star Atlas DAC page: https://play.staratlas.com/dac/

 **Step 1:** The Crafter selects the desired end product and enters the desired amount.
 * *Collect data*:
   * On-chain SAGE data is queried to determine the necessary ingredients to complete the project.